SRferrero/simple-gif-search/README.md

 # how to run it

 We need to have the app running and then runn the e2e tests.
-We can run just the cypress with `npm run cypress:open` and the app with `npm start`.
+We probably have the app open while tryinh it (done with `npm start`) so we can just run cypress with `npm run cypress:open`.
+This will open a popul with the scenarios and from there we can just see them life.